karelvanzijl/status200-bootcamp/Stage 2/Classes/2024-08-16/readme.md

+# Introduction

+In JavaScript, arrays and objects are both used to store collections of data, but they serve different purposes and have distinct characteristics:

+### Array:

+-   **Purpose:** Arrays are used to store an ordered collection of items.
+Each item in an array is called an element, and elements are accessed by their numeric index.
+-   **Syntax:** Arrays are created using square brackets `[]`.
+-   **Access:** Elements are accessed by their position (index) in the array, with the first element at index `0`.
+-   **Example:**
+    ```javascript
+    let fruits = ["apple", "banana", "cherry"];
+    console.log(fruits[1]); // Outputs "banana"
+    ```
+-   **Best For:** When you need to store a list of items in a specific order and access them by their index.

+### Object:

+-   **Purpose:** Objects are used to store a collection of key-value pairs.
+Each key (also called a property) is associated with a value.
+-   **Syntax:** Objects are created using curly braces `{}`.
+-   **Access:** Properties (keys) are accessed using either dot notation or bracket notation.
+-   **Example:**
+    ```javascript
+    let person = {
+        name: "John",
+        age: 30,
+        isStudent: true,
+    };
+    console.log(person.name); // Outputs "John"
+    console.log(person["name"]); // Outputs "John"
+    ```
+-   **Best For:** When you need to store data that is associated with specific keys (descriptive names) rather than positions.

+### Key Differences:

+-   **Index vs. Key:** Arrays use numeric indices to access elements, while objects use named keys to access values.
+-   **Order:** Array elements maintain a specific order.
+Object properties do not have a guaranteed order, although in practice, most environments iterate over them in the order they were added.
+-   **Use Case:** Arrays are typically used for lists, while objects are used for more complex data structures where each piece of data has a descriptive name.

+In summary, use an array when you need an ordered list, and use an object when you need to map keys to values.

 # JSON

 JSON (JavaScript Object Notation) is a lightweight data format used for storing and exchanging data between a server and a client.
 It is easy for humans to read and write, and it's simple for machines to parse and generate.